Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Regularity Conditions

 \subsection{Continuity Condition}

-Next, we give the continuity assumptions to derive our Theorem \ref{thm:sampling error}. \begin{assumption} For any $\bx$ and $t$, the score-function $\nabla_{\bx}\log{p_{t}(\bx)}$ and our obtained kernel-based model $\bs_{t}(\bx; \hat{\btheta}_{t})$ are all Lipschitz continuous w.r.t. $\bx$ with coefficient $L$, that says,
+Next, we give the continuity assumptions used to derive Theorem \ref{thm:sampling error}. \begin{assumption} For any $\bx$ and $t$, the score function $\nabla_{\bx}\log{p_{t}(\bx)}$ and our obtained kernel-based model $\bs_{t}(\bx; \btheta_{t})$ are both Lipschitz continuous with respect to $\bx$ with coefficient $L$; that is,

-\end{assumption} For this condition, we have the following discussion.
-Firstly, this is a standard condition in the existing literature to conduct error analysis to diffusion-based methods, e.g., \citep{chen2022sampling,lee2022convergence,chen2023probability,li2024towards}.
-For the second, which is correct under bounded $\hat{\btheta}_{t}$, properly chosen $\bH$ in kernel $\cK(\bx, \by)$, due to the formulation of our score model.
+\end{assumption} This condition is widely used in the existing literature on error analysis for diffusion-based methods, e.g., \citep{chen2022sampling,lee2022convergence,chen2023probability,li2024towards}.
+The second inequality holds under bounded $\hat{\btheta}_{t}$ and a properly chosen $\bH$ in the kernel $\cK(\bx, \by)$, due to the formulation of our score model.